-Welcome back to the fascinating world of algebra.
-In this course you will study the kind of mathematics that will help you to better understand such diverse real world phenomenon as earthquakes, population growth, personal finances, orbits of celestial bodies, and the inner workings of cell phones and calculators, to name just a few.
-You will encounter old friends and new functions, and along the way you will learn to use algebraic thinking to solve a wide variety of challenging real life problems, as well as gaining an appreciation of the vital role that mathematics plays in the modern world today.
-For a comprehensive overview of the course content and learning objectives, see the Course Learning Objectives.
+Welcome to the fascinating world of algebra.
+In this course you will study the kind of mathematics that will help you to better understand diverse real world phenomenon such as personal finances and taxes, to name just a few.
+Along the way you will learn to use algebraic thinking to solve a wide variety of challenging real life problems, as well as gaining an appreciation of the vital role that mathematics plays in the modern world today.
+For a comprehensive overview of the course content and specific learning objectives to be covered this semester, see the Course Learning Objectives.

-C Attendance and Participation
+Attendance and Participation